Skip to main content

 ConditionReason

 Order is frozenThe order is locked during an active modification or resale listing.
-Wait for the modification to complete or cancel it first.
+Cancel the modification or wait for it to complete first.
+Once a modification completes, refund the replacement order — see Refunding a Modified Order.

 Item already refundedThe item has already been cancelled or refunded.